SpeechMaze · The Global Youth Speaking Championship

 Category 2 · Ages 10 to 14

 School teaches us math, science, and history, but some of the most important skills in life aren't found in any textbook.
 Identify one skill you believe everyone needs but that isn't formally taught in most classrooms.
 It could be something practical like financial literacy or cooking, something emotional like handling failure or setting boundaries, or something social like navigating difficult conversations.
 Explain why this skill matters, share examples of how its absence affects people, and propose how young people today can start learning it.
-Use personal experience, observation, or research to make your case compelling.

-Ready to Compete?
+Ready to compete

 Choose your topic.
 Start practicing.

-Register Now — Free
+Register now · Free